MazurkiewiczMatt/ScionBot_CodePlay/README.md

 ### [Webpage](https://www.3ify.io/codeplay)

 2020, the year of pandemic and uncertainity, saw unprecedented levels of volatility.
-VIX, CBOE Volatility Index, sometimes reffered to as "fear index" [1], hit its all-time high on 16 March.
-This, along with major societal changes caused by COVID-19 [2] and significant media coverage of financial markets, caused the raise of retail investors [3][4].
-The individual investors (non-professional market participants) account for over 20% of traded equity [5][6], and the knowledge of their movements became an object of great interest for big investors [7].
+VIX, CBOE Volatility Index, sometimes reffered to as "fear index", hit its all-time high on 16 March 💸 [1].
+This, along with major societal changes caused by COVID-19 [2] and significant media coverage of financial markets, caused the raise of retail investors 📈 [3][4].
+The individual investors 💻 (non-professional market participants) account for over 20% of traded equity [5][6], and the knowledge of their movements became an object of great interest for big investors [7].

 ```
 10 highest VIX closes